The following are commonly asked questions regarding Military Leave. Please click on the question to be directed to the relevant policy section.

-- How soon should a staff member notify the university of his or her need to take Military Family Leave?
+- How soon should a staff member notify the university of their need to take Military Family Leave?

 - What are the uniformed services?

-The University of Puget Sound (the “university”) recognizes the right of a staff member to perform services in the uniformed services and provides Military Leave for a staff member to perform his or her military duties.
+The University of Puget Sound (the “university”) recognizes a staff member's right to perform services in the uniformed services and provides Military Leave for a staff member to perform his or her military duties.

-Under the Uniformed Services Employment and Reemployment Rights Act (USERRA), the university provides unpaid Military Leave for a staff member who requests such leave in order to perform service in the uniformed services.
-It is the policy of the university to comply with USERRA and all federal, state, and local laws related to Military Leave.
+Under the Uniformed Services Employment and Reemployment Rights Act (USERRA), the university provides unpaid Military Leave for a staff member who requests such leave to perform service in the uniformed services.
+It is the university's policy to comply with USERRA and all federal, state, and local laws related to Military Leave.

-A staff member is eligible for Military Leave if he or she is in a regular, seasonal or temporary university position and actively at work on the first day of employment.
-There is no requirement that a staff member has been employed by the university for any minimum period (e.g. the initial evaluation period) before the absence for service in the uniformed services.
+A staff member is eligible for Military Leave if they are in a regular, seasonal, or temporary university position and actively at work on the first day of employment.
+There is no requirement that the university has employed a staff member for any minimum period (e.g., the initial evaluation period) before the absence of service in the uniformed services.
 The effective date of a staff member’s Military Leave is based on his or her military orders.

 A staff member who leaves employment at the university for service in the uniformed services will be entitled to reemployment, provided:

-- A staff member must have completed the period of service in the uniformed services without having received a punitive (by court marshal) or other than honorable discharge or having been dismissed or dropped from the rolls of the uniformed service
+- A staff member must have completed the service period in the uniformed services without having received a punitive (by court marshal) or other than honorable discharge or having been dismissed or dropped from the rolls of the uniformed service.

-Notice requesting Military Leave should be provided to Human Resources and should convey the information that a staff member is leaving his or her position for the purpose of military service, the effective date of Military Leave as stated in a staff member’s military orders, and the amount of military pay in the case of Military Reserve Training.
+Notice requesting Military Leave should be provided to Human Resources.
+It should convey the information that a staff member is leaving his or her position for military service, the effective date of Military Leave as stated in a staff member’s military orders, and the amount of military pay in the case of Military Reserve Training.